jakobzhao/geog458/weeks/week04/leaflet/readme.md

 ### 4.2 Adding Polylines

 To add a polyline (a line that can have multiple segments) to your map, we use the `L.polyline` class.
 Just like with the marker, we use latitude and longitude to add the line vertices.
-An important difference however, is that we need to add a color and weight, if we don't add a weight you won't be able to see the line.
+An important difference, however, is that we need to add color and weight if we don't add weight, you won't be able to see the line.
 You can set style options in brackets after the array of line vertices.

 >  **NOTE:** the polyline is formed by an array, and draws in that order.
 Enter the following into our script.